Rahul-Tom/Project_P3DX/README.md

 lsb_release -a
 ```

-When I worked in windows 11, I have found some issue with GUI's in Docker-desktop(RViz and Qt) and in WSL(developed GUI using Qt).
-I didn't tried in Bookworm image

 Note that this repo have different branches.
 For any branch needs docker installation.

 **1. main** -Assume you have ROS2 installed Ubuntu machine